Thomas Tang: Federal judicial service

 Tang was nominated by President Jimmy Carter on August 29, 1977, to a seat on the United States Court of Appeals for the Ninth Circuit vacated by Judge Richard Harvey Chambers.
 He was confirmed by the United States Senate on October 7, 1977, and received his commission on October 12, 1977.
 He assumed senior status on October 12, 1993.
 His service was terminated on July 18, 1995, due to his death of cancer at the Good Samaritan Hospital in Phoenix.

 Competition in his honor

-In 1993, the APA Law Student Association of the South Texas College of Law, Houston, Texas named a national moot court competition in Tang's honor.
+In 1993, the APA Law Student Association of the South Texas College of Law in Houston, Texas named a national moot court competition in Tang's honor.
 The Thomas Tang Moot Court Competition is now administered by the National Asian Pacific American Bar Association (NAPABA) Law Foundation and the NAPABA Judicial Council.
 The Competition continues to honor the late Judge Tang, a champion of individual rights, an advocate for the advancement of minority attorneys, an ardent supporter of NAPABA and the moot court competition.
-Judge Tang’s wife, Dr. Pearl Tang, continues the legacy and participates every year.
+Judge Tang’s wife, Dr. Pearl Tang, continued the legacy during her lifetime.
 The competition is open to all students but is especially designed to reach out to APA law students and provide them with an opportunity to showcase their writing and oral skills and compete for scholarships.